Karna4621/CreditCheck-Project/README.md

 **Project Description**
-This project implements a creditworthiness classification system for business partners using LangGraph , Groq LLMs for intelligent validation and monitoring, and Random Forest as the classifier.
+This project implements a creditworthiness classification system for business partners using  Python, LangGraph , Groq LLMs for intelligent validation and monitoring, and Random Forest as the classifier.
 The workflow automates data preprocessing, quality validation, model inference, monitoring for drift, and retraining decisions, with human-in-the-loop AI agent oversight to ensure correctness and compliance.

 ***The working file is a jupyter notebook developed and executed in Kaggle (www.kaggle.com) .
 Recommend the same while testing